zapgo/docs/docs/source/api/functions.rst

 Overview
 ========

-The Openchain server exposes an HTTP API that can be used to manage users and transactions.
+The ZapGo server exposes an HTTP API that can be used to manage users and transactions.

 Create a transaction (``/transactions``)
 ----------------------------------------